ibrius/AppIgniter/README.md

 Once the tab app is installed on a page, it can be viewed there by logged in Facebook users.
 Here, there are two different kinds of logged in users that AppIgniter checks for.
 One is the public user.
 The other is the page admin user.
 Page admins are displayed a *backend* or *admin* view where they can update the content or change the options of their app.
 Public users are displayed the *frontend* or *public* view that displays the information added by the admin user without the ability to edit or change it.

 ### Installing
 First, you will have to create an app on Facebook.
+You can do this by visiting the [Facebook Developer App](https://developers.facebook.com/apps).

-There is a great tutorial here: https://developers.facebook.com/docs/appsonfacebook/tutorial/
+If you want to read more about Facebook Apps, check out their great tutorial here: https://developers.facebook.com/docs/appsonfacebook/tutorial/

 #### Facebook Setup

+Now it's time to change your app settings.
+Go to the Developer App, choose your app from the left, and click "edit settings".
+Underneath of Select how your app integrates with Facebook, there are two sections that you will need to edit: *App on Facebook* and *Page Tab*.

 **App on Facebook**:
 Your settings under this section should look like this:
 - **Canvas URL:** ```http:YourDomain.com/AppIgniter/public/```